iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 # Your First Experiment

 !!! tip "Scenario: Safely rollout a Kubernetes deployment with SLO validation"
-    In this tutorial, you will:

-    1. Create stable and candidate deployments of an application.
-The latter will be [dark launched](../concepts/buildingblocks.md#dark-launch).
-    2. Create an [Iter8 SLO validation experiment](../concepts/buildingblocks.md#slo-validation) with *latency* and *error-rate* SLOs.
-    3. Use Iter8's [builtin latency and error-rate metrics collection](../metrics/builtin.md) feature to evaluate candidate.
-    4. Verify that candidate satisfies SLOs and promote it as the latest stable version.
+    > In this tutorial, you will [dark launch](../concepts/buildingblocks.md#dark-launch) a candidate version of your application (a Kubernetes deployment), profile the candidate using Iter8's [builtin load generation and metrics collection](../metrics/builtin.md) feature, [validate the candidate with latency and error-based objectives (SLOs)](../concepts/buildingblocks.md#slo-validation), and promote it as the latest stable version assuming it is validated.

     ![SLO validation](../images/yourfirstexperiment.png)